Rust unit testing: test types

 }

-And then one for creating new tests.
-In this second snippet, we will have comments to make the structure of the test explicit with a comment for each the three parts.
+}And then one for creating new tests.
+In this second snippet, we will add comments to make the test’s structure explicit with a comment for each of the three parts.
 Some people like to refer to them by (1) given, (2) when, (3) then, but I feel more comfortable remembering the AAA: (1) arrange, (2) act, (3) assert.
 Feel free to change it to use the one that resonates better with you.

-{ // Already exising curly brackets
+{ // Already existing curly brackets

 "Test function with comments": {